Table of Contents

 Let’s take a close look at what exactly the Cannondale Slate can offer you.

 The Cannondale Slate Ultegra makes use of high-end components across the board.
 I had no mechanical failures throughout my testing period, and can really only offer praise for the overall specification.

-Crankset: The Cannondale Si crankset has been around since the 1990s and has evolved to be very light and attractive.
-The screw-on, one-piece Spider Rings look drop-dead gorgeous and feel functionally as good as a standard Ultegra chainrings.
 The bottom bracket has ‘clicked’ and ‘ticked’ on and off since the start, which could be remedied by refitting the bottom bracket bearings (this says more about me).
-I’ve also found the anodizing on the cranks to be no match for mud that has ended up on my booties.
+I’ve also found the anodizing on the cranks to be no match for the mud that has ended up on my cycling booties.

-While you may think that having only one fork leg would make the Lefty feel unstable, the Lefty don’t pull to one side while you’re riding.
-In fact the only time when having a Lefty is noticeable is while riding no handed, but you quickly learn to counterbalance to accommodate for this non-issue.
+While you may think that having only one fork leg would make the Lefty feel unstable, the Lefty doesn’t pull to one side while you’re riding.
+The only time when having a Lefty is noticeable is while riding no-handed, but you quickly learn to counterbalance to accommodate for this non-issue.

-Although I didn’t experience any punctures with the stock tyres, a guy that I ride with did managed to slice a sizeable gash through his sidewall.
-This is the downside to ultra light, supple tyres.
-As a result, I found myself running the stock tyres at high pressures off-road to avoid the same situation – my ideal tyre would be a bit more heavy duty / reinforced in the sidewall.
+Although I didn’t experience any punctures with the stock tyres, a guy that I ride with did manage to slice a sizeable gash through his sidewall.
+This is the downside to ultra-light, supple tyres.
+I found myself running the stock tyres at high pressures off-road to avoid the same situation – my ideal tyre would be a bit more heavy-duty / reinforced in the sidewall.

 One of the biggest limiting factors for the Cannondale Slate is the availability of tyres in 650x42C, especially for off-road riding.
 Here are nine different options I’ve come across:

 Bruce Gordon Rock n Road